 – Installed a webserver to serve these captures (with http auth of course).

 Be careful!
 You can violate privacy of yourself or your homemates.
 I’m running this command rarely to see my cat’s evil actions.
 Hope to not to see anyone else 🙂

 – Installed deluge torrent client with web interface to serve from that custom port (which I set up on router).

 This is wonderful.
 I can add a torrent file from work and see download finished when I get back.

 – Installed samba.

 This is useful if someone in the house is using Windows.
 Deluge download directory could be shared.

 I might wake up my main dragon with homeserver.

 And some more shitty work..
 I’m still thinking to expand it’s usage area.
 But for now, it’s running quite good.
-It’s battery helps it to survive power failures.
+It’s battery helps it to survive short power failures.